fsutter1616/Freya-Sutter-Personal-Data-Project/README.md

 - Third Quartile: 103
 - Maximum: 431

 These values show that most ZIP codes fall between about 30 and 100, but a few ZIP codes are far above this range.
 When I used the IQR method to calculate outliers, several ZIP codes exceeded the upper cutoff.
-These outliers are visible in my boxplot, where a handful of points sit well above the whiskers.
+These outliers are visible in my boxplot.

 <img src="Ratioboxplot.png" width="600">

 The most extreme ZIP code had a ratio of 431.
 This means that for every one grocery store, there are 431 fast-food restaurants.
-This is not a small imbalance.
+I think that this is not a small imbalance.
 It represents a completely different food environment from the median ZIP code.
-These extreme cases match the lightest areas on the ratio map and the highest bars in the top 10 ratio chart.
+These extreme cases match the lightest/reddest areas on the ratio map and the highest bars in the top 10 ratio chart.

-I chose not to remove the outliers because they are not data errors.
-They highlight real conditions in specific neighborhoods and help explain why food access varies so much across the city.
 Using the five-number summary and the IQR method helped me understand how skewed the distribution is and why certain areas show up so dramatically in the visualizations.